src-d/blog/content/post/difftree.md

 # Representing Git trees programmatically

-In line with what we have exaplined so far, this is a sensible representation of Git trees in Go:
+In line with what we have explained so far, this is a sensible representation of Git trees in Go:

 ```go